Homeless Prevention

 How to contact ADVOCAP for Homeless Assistance:

-• Contact a Family Development Specialist in your area for next steps and resources, including participating in a Coordinated Entry survey.
+• Contact a Homeless Prevention Specialist in your area for next steps and resources.

 • Fond du Lac: 920-922-7760